Delicious vegetarian meat-free Instant Pot Mushroom Bolognese ready in no time and full of flavour.

 - 1 teaspoon olive oil or oil of your choice or a bit of water, if you plan to sauté

 - 1 onion chopped

 - 380 g mushrooms chopped (see Thermomix instructions below or use a food processor)

 - 400 g bottle of Mutti Passata

 - 1 teaspoon soy sauce

 - A dash of Fish sauce do not use if you want to keep vegan, you can skip it or you could increase the soy sauce a tiny bit

-- 1 tsp vegetable stock paste optional, it adds flavour but the sauce will still have tons of flavour without it.
+- 1 teaspoon vegetable stock paste optional, it adds flavour but the sauce will still have tons of flavour without it.
 See link to the Vegetable Stock Paste in the Notes section

-- 1 tsp Mixed herbs / Italian seasoning
+- 1 teaspoon Mixed herbs / Italian seasoning

 Have you got a Thermomix?
 Chop the onion, garlic, celery and carrot for 5 seconds on speed 5 and transfer to the Instant Pot’s inner pot.
 Then halve the mushrooms and chop them 2 seconds on speed 4, open up and scrape down the walls.
 Chop 2 more seconds at speed 4.
 You could also do it in a food processor.